vikrampawar/book-highlights/pages/inspired--2nd-edition.md

 Vikram: [can there be a integration platform product manager]

-## CHAPTER 1: Behind Every Great Product

-Further, this product management role is very distinct from the design, engineering, marketing, or project manager roles.

-This book is intended for these people. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c01.xhtml#51210b35-eee4-49b8-96fd-0e5946176a02))

 ## CHAPTER 3: Startups: Getting to Product/Market Fit

-Working at a startupóracing toward product/market fitóis usually stressful, exhausting, and risky.
+Working at a startup‚Äîracing toward product/market fit‚Äîis usually stressful, exhausting, and risky.
 But it can also be an amazingly positive experience, and if things go well, a financially rewarding one too ([link](https://learning.oreilly.com/library/view/-/9781119387503/c03.xhtml#61e25119-de67-4bce-8e04-6809203157a8))

 The few that succeed are usually those that are really good at product discovery, which is a major topic of this book. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c03.xhtml#39924f76-505d-441d-9a87-9f4af9944413))